Pescadores campaign (1885): The campaign

-The French flotilla concentrated off Tai-wan-fu (台灣府, modern Tainan, 台南) on 28 March, and approached the Pescadores from the west before dawn on 29 March.
+The French flotilla concentrated off Taiwanfu (modern Tainan) on 28 March, and approached the Pescadores from the west before dawn on 29 March.
 During the morning of 29 March the French warships bombarded and silenced the Hsiaochi battery and other Chinese shore batteries guarding the approaches to Makung.

 In the late afternoon Lange's battalion was put ashore on the southern cape of P'eng-hu Island, at Dome Hill, where it set up a defensive position for the night.
 There were no Chinese in sight, and the landing was made without resistance.

 During the night of 29 March the French sent boats to scout a barrage of chains thrown across the entrance to Makung harbour.
 The scouting party discovered that no mines had yet been attached to the chains, and at dawn on 30 March a party of sailors from Bayard went forward in launches to cut a gap in the barrage.
 Chinese riflemen tried to disrupt this operation, and one French sailor was killed.

 With the barrage breached, Courbet's flotilla entered Makung Bay during the morning of 30 March and bombarded the defences of Makung.
 At the same time, Lange's battalion left its bivouac on Dome Hill and began to advance towards Makung, its flanks covered by d'Estaing and Vipère in Makung Bay and Annamite in Dome Bay.
 The column was guided towards its objective by an elderly local fisherman, who had volunteered his services for pay.
-During the afternoon Lange's men cleared a force of Chinese infantry from the village of Kisambo and closed up to the village of Siu-kuei-kang (modern Suo-kang, 鎖港), which was strongly held by the Chinese.
+During the afternoon Lange's men cleared a force of Chinese infantry from the village of Kisambo and closed up to the village of Siu-kuei-kang (modern Suogang, 鎖港), which was strongly held by the Chinese.
 Lange's men bivouacked for the night to the west of the village, ready to attack the Chinese the following morning.
 During the evening the French column was reinforced by the landing companies of Bayard, Triomphante and d'Estaing and by four 65 mm cannon.